-In sum, Plaintiffs' arguments, if accepted, would drastically cabin the scope of Congress's power to investigate.
-Such a result would be at odds with our nation's rich history of congressional investigations and with decades of Supreme Court precedent affirming that Congress possesses broad constitutional power to investigate.
-This Court should reject Plaintiffs' arguments and affirm the judgment of the district court.
+In sum, Petitioners' and the Solicitor General's arguments, if accepted, would drastically cabin the scope of Congress's power to investigate.
+Such a result would be at odds with our nation's rich history of congressional investigations and with decades of this Court's precedents affirming that Congress possesses broad power to investigate.
+This Court should reject Petitioners' arguments and affirm the judgments below.